delvendahl/miniML/README.md

 ### ⏱ RUNNING MINIML

 First, a miniML *trace* object needs to be created containing 1d timeseries data.
 Currently, miniML supports loading from HEKA .dat files, Axon .abf files as well as HDF .h5 files.
-Other files formats need to be imported as Python objects.
+Data in other file formats need to be imported as Python objects.

-Next, a miniML *detection* object can be created, specifying a miniML *model* file to use as well as the *trace* object to operate on.
+Next, a miniML *detection* object can be created.
+Here, one needs to specify a miniML *model* file to use as well as the *trace* object to operate on.

 Finally, model inference can be run using the *detect_events()* method.
+This method will run miniML over the given data using the specified model.
+Runtime will depend on data length.

 ### 💡 EXAMPLE